calolms/fraud_prediction/README.md

 # fraud_prediction
-Repository created for my thesis in Data Science and Analytics at USP.
+Repository created for my thesis for the MBA in Data Science and Analytics at USP.

 The aim of this work was to compare the data balancing methods SMOTE and ADASYN, and the classification algorithms, Random Forest and XGBoost, in order to build an accurate model for fraud prevention.